-China Poultry Measures.
 China in early 2004 had imposed a ban on poultry imported from anywhere in the United States after a case of low-pathogenic avian influenza (LPAI) was found in Delaware.
 The U.S. government declared that China had demonstrated progress in following international standards after it lifted the nationwide ban in late 2004, keeping it in place only for poultry from states with LPAI.
-However, China now is enforcing zero-tolerance standards for certain pathogens (e.g., Salmonella and E. coli O157:H7) in raw meat and poultry products, which has resulted in the suspension of more than one dozen U.S. meat and poultry facilities.
-The United States believes that a zero tolerance is not achievable for some pathogens in all products; some levels may be unavoidable and do not present an unacceptable risk to consumers.
-Moreover, argues the United States, the Chinese may not be enforcing the standards consistently or applying them equally to domestic poultry products.
+Still, the United States